Our blog, Bloggers Passion, made $106,000 in 2018, so we know how much hard it is to take a blog from 0 to making several thousand dollars a year.

 So it’s easier to get distracted especially when you’re working online.
 That’s why Pomodoro technique works like a charm which helps you focus on finishing your tasks without distractions.

-Quick note: Pomodoro technique can be frustrating especially when you’re starting out.
+Quick note: Pomodoro technique can frustrate especially when you’re starting out.
 So take longer breaks and reward yourself with something whenever you finish a pomodoro.

 If you’re still finding it hard to focus on one particular task for 25 minutes, you can start small.